Grumbel/uitest/README.md

 body of the test case via the `args` and `rest` variables, `args` will take all the regular arguments while `rest` will contain the last variable market with `...`.

+The `UITEST_S` macro simplifies things even further, it only takes a single argument which is passed to the body as `arg`.
+If multiple arguments are specified the body will be called multiple times.
+A call of the form:

+    UITEST_S(class, method, "FILE", "")
+    {
+      ...
+    }

+Is equivalent to:

+    UITEST(class, method, "FILE...", "")
+    {
+      for(const auto& arg : rest)
+      {
+        ...
+      }
+    }

 Example